cgarrigues/Magento-Healthcheck/README.md

 # Magento-Healthcheck
 ruby script to perform a health check of a magento system

+Note that many magento systems do not have ruby installed, so you may have to install ruby first. (an aside: I am not prepared to rewrite this in php, sorry; if you want to do that, have at it.)

 Script is not yet ready for prime time and there are many things which are not yet being scanned.

 Pull down and execute the script using